 This interactive template is simple but effective at illustrating our rapid authoring examples.
 Instead of passively absorbing content, the learner has to uncover it.

 3. Image map

 In this example, the authoring tool allows the user to overlay hotspots on an image.
 Once tapped, the information relevant to that part of the image is revealed.

 It’s possible to gamify any output from the authoring tool by adding a timer.
 This way, higher scores can be achieved with fast completion times.

 Whatever your interest in authoring tools, find out how EdApp Microlearning can help make your learning more effective.
 Get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.